jlstiles/gentmle/README.md

 gentmle
 =======
-This package is outdated and should not be used
+This package is outdated and should not be used, use the code below for the latest version

 --------------------------